Skip to main content

 If there was a pre-paid funeral plan, contact that provider instead

-Apply for Funeral Expenses Payment if on benefits (0800 731 0469)
+Apply for Funeral Expenses Payment if you are on benefits (0800 151 2012)

 First month

-Check for and claim on any life insurance policies
+Look for any life insurance policies and make a claim

-Notify pension providers (state, workplace, private)
+Let pension providers know (state, workplace, private)

-Notify utility companies (gas, electric, water, broadband)
+Let the utility companies know (gas, electric, water, broadband)

 Cancel subscriptions and direct debits

-Deal with the vehicle (DVLA, insurance, V5C logbook)
+Sort out the vehicle (DVLA, insurance, V5C logbook)

 Set up Royal Mail post redirection

-Check guardianship arrangements if there are children
+Check the guardianship arrangements if there are children

 Within 3 months